 The v2 catalog is based on a fully automated iterative detection algorithm of point sources worldwide.
 It lists 1139 locations that have been found to be significant NOx sources.
 The majority of these locations match power plants listed in the Global Power Plant Database (GPPD).
 Other NOx point sources correspond to cement plants, metal smelters, industrial areas, or medium-sized cities.

 The emissions listed in v2 of the catalog show good agreement (within 20 % on average) to emissions reported by the German Environment Agency (Umweltbundesamt, UBA) as well as the United States Environmental Protection Agency (EPA).
 The data are publicly available at https://doi.org/10.26050/WDCC/No_xPointEmissionsV2 (Beirle et al., 2023).

 Open-access of the published paper on Earth Science Data journal on https://essd.copernicus.org/articles/15/3051/2023/

 World Emission passed to Phase 2 for the full service implementation!

 Currently, World Emission is working with different atmospheric gases at a variety of scales: from localized sources to regional and worldwide production at an unprecedented scale.
-All of these data sets are being integrated into a single online portal, released in December 2022.
+All of these data sets are being integrated into a single online portal.
 This is being made freely available to the public, as a way of encouraging the use of emission inventory information analyzed based on satellite data.

 One of the first challenges the consortium had to confront was the need to organize an international workshop just seven weeks after the project began.
 Another challenge for the consortium was the difficult work of creating the World Emission portal within a period of only nine months.
 The team is also now deeply involved in the work required to implement the complete service and validate the final products.